emmobley63/Equator-Climate-Vacation/README.md

 We used numpy to assign random latitude and longitude points.
 We then used citipy to find the nearest city to our randomly generated coordinates.
 We then quieried the OpenWeather API to give us the current weather metrics for 1-18-21 and added them to our dataframe.
 Then we ran scatterplots of our cities metrics against their latitudes.
 Since we are finding the nearest "city" to our random coordinates we must state that there are less cities in and around the South Pole and Southern waters.
 This does skew our dataset to not account for much south of -60 latitude.

-First, we plotted Temperature, who'smax temperatures was around or a little below the equator.
+First, we plotted Temperature, whose max temperatures were around or a little below the equator.
 This is what we would expect considering the analysis was ran in the middle of december when the sun shines the most directly on this part of the earth.

-Second was humidity. between -40 to 40 latitude there seems to be a spread from 20 to 100 percent humidity, with most of the spread being above 50%. above 40 latitude the humidity stays above 50.
+Second was humidity. between -40 to 40 latitude there seems to be a spread from 20 to 100 percent humidity, with most of the spread being above 50%.
+Above 40 latitude the humidity stays above 50.
 This is surprising.

 Third is cloudiness.
 There was a very even spread across the latitudes.